BCS; BCLYF Investors Have Opportunity to Lead Barclays PLC Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-1, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Barclays PLC ("Barclays" or the "Company") (NYSE: BCS, OTC: BCLYF).
+LOS ANGELES , Dec.
+6, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Barclays PLC ("Barclays" or the "Company") (NYSE: BCS, OTC: BCLYF).

 Class Period: July 22, 2019 – October 12, 2023